Crime Recap: Los Shucos Break-In, Multiple Assaults in Mission

 And on Tuesday, January 3, a 59-year-old man was near 18th Street and South Van Ness Avenue at 12:41 a.m. when his tent caught on fire.
 The man was going back to his tent after doing recycling when he heard two men nearby and told them not to do drugs nearby.
 The victim then went outside and his tent caught on fire, and he saw the two men walking away.
 The police have not made an arrest.

-Crime is trauma and the county offers different services.
-Here is a link to a page of services.
+Crime is trauma and the county offers different services, which can be found here.
 Victims of violent crime can also contact the Trauma Recovery Center at UCSF.

+These crimes are disgusting!
+Who are these assailants?
+What type of community do we live in?
+It’s embarrassing and sad.